boriskogan81/location-device-manager/README.md

 ```

 ## Usage
-Route registration, login and authentication requests to the appropriate routes, so that your main backend application doesn't need to worry about dealing with these things.
+Use Location Device Manager as a service to manage location devices, or any other SMS-based device.

 ## Tests
-Daimonion uses in-memory SQLite for testing.
+Location Device Manager uses in-memory SQLite for testing.
 The databases interface is the same (Bookshelf/Knex) as for the normal app.
 Migrations run on every test run, to ensure that the structure of the database is up to date, and when the tests are done running, any stored data/tables disappear.
 ```
 $ npm run test
 ```